microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![Auth Code Auth - disable subscription][image-18]

-    It's also worth noting that because the custom connector sends the OAuth2 access token to the function app through APIM, it's safe to assume that the function app is able to understand the token and process it.
+    It's also worth noting that because the custom connector sends the OAuth2 access token to the function app through API Management, it's safe to assume that the function app is able to understand the token and process it.

 1. Once you're ready, export the OpenAPI document by selecting the "Export" menu and choosing the "OpenAPI v2 (JSON)" option.